argaen/django_zoneblog/README.md

 In order to start, follow this steps:

 1. Download the commit you want to work with (the one referenced in the post you are reading). `git clone https://github.com/argaen/djangozone.git;cd djangozone;git checkout <commit number>`.
-Use `git checkout 5fa3548` to download the scratch version to check the basics are working fine.
+Use `git checkout 5705de9` to download the scratch version to check the basics are working fine.

 2. Install the needed dependencies: `sudo pip install Django`.
 If you don't have _pip_ installed, install it with your distribution package manager. _Ubuntu_: `sudo apt-get install python-pip`.

 3. Go to `wsgi/openshift` folder and execute `python manage.py syncdb`.
 This will create the sqlite3 db file in the current folder.

 4. You can start now the development server with `python manage.py runserver`.
 Check it is working in your browser, accessing [localhost](http://127.0.0.1/:8000) at port 8000.
-You should see a _Welcome home_ message if you downloaded the commit 5fa3548.
+You should see a blank page if you downloaded the commit 5705de9.

-5. If the previous step worked, now execute `git checkout b72889d`, remove the sqlite3 file, and repeat the previous steps.
+5. If the previous step worked, now execute `git checkout 315807d05d`, remove the sqlite3 file, and repeat the previous steps.
 Now you should see an exact copy of the blog without any posts.
 User and password for the admin is admin-123.

 ###Contributions